Have you ever considered El Salvador travel?

 A bit of background and history of El Salvador

 El Salvador was a Spanish colony from the 16th century until the 19th century.
-That is around 300 years of colonialism which left an imprint on the country’s culture, heritage and past.
-This heritage can be seen in the architecture, the customs and the food across the country.
+The 300 years of colonialism left an imprint on the country’s culture, heritage and traditions.

-El Salvador International Airport is the link between the country and the other Central American countries or major international hubs like San Francisco, Miami or New York and serves as the main booking destination for your flights to El Salvador.
+El Salvador International Airport is the link between the country and the other Central American countries or major international hubs like San Francisco, Miami or New York as well as regional flights to Panama and other cities.